 Many of our friends purchased new jet skis for the first time this year, in part because a local drought lowered lake levels.
 These savvy boat owners had some difficulty dealing with the smaller personal watercraft (PWC).
 We noticed that it was helpful to give new jet ski owners a list of things they needed, or needed to know.
 This gave us the idea of putting together a list of things every new jet ski owner needs.

-Sure, everybody knows that you need a U.S. Coast Guard approved personal floatation device for riding on a jet ski, preferably a nice snug-fitting neoprene vest.
+Sure, everybody knows that you need a U.S. Coast Guard approved personal flotation device for riding on a jet ski, preferably a nice snug-fitting neoprene vest.
 Some of the other things you will need are not quite as obvious, but are almost as important.
 Being prepared helps new jet ski owners enjoy their purchases to the fullest.
 So, get ready to cut up some water!

 Get at least two gallons of the required engine oil.
 It goes into a separate small reservoir.
 Yamaha requires you use only their 2-cycle oil.
 You will also need a small funnel, as the reservoir may be hard to get to and pour the oil into.